 Retired & Senior Volunteer Program (RSVP) in Nevada County

-Whether you're interested in using your current skills or learning a new one, RSVP has over a hundred volunteer opportunities that span education, public service, working with seniors and children, and many more.
-If you are interested in any of the positions, email us at rsvp3@nccn.net or call weekdays between 9 a.m. and 2 p.m. at 530-271-0255.
+Whether you're interested in using your current skills or learning a new one, RSVP has over 100 volunteer opportunities that span education, public service, working with seniors and children, and many more.
+If you are interested in any of the positions, email us at rsvp3@nccn.net or call between 9 a.m. and 2 p.m. weekdays at 530-271-0255.
 RSVP is a program of the Corporation for National and Community Service and sponsored locally by the Agency on Aging Area 4.

-Assist our local sheriff's Office.
-Be involved in almost every division — civil, evidence, jail, community or boat patrol, or office support.
-Help with charity and public safety events throughout the year.
-You may not always know whose life you may save but you will save lives with what you do.

 Do you have a pick-up truck and a strong back?